ykjit/yk/README.md

 # The Yorick meta-tracer.

-[ykrustc](https://github.com/softdevteam/ykrustc) is a fork of the Rust language which aims to build a meta-tracing system from Rust.
-The tracing system as a whole is called Yorick.
+Yorick is a fork of the Rust language which aims to build a meta-tracing system from Rust.
 Imagine PyPy, but where your interpreter is written in Rust instead of RPython.

+This repository houses the non-compiler components of the system.

+The compiler repo can be found [here](https://github.com/softdevteam/ykrustc).

 ## Contributors